miso-lims/walkthroughs/3-0-libraries.md

 1. Carefully select the _Kit Type_ and _Platform_.
 This will determine what the kit can be used for.
 1. Click _Save_.

-## How do I make bulk orders?
-Making orders in bulk require the order be consistent for all pools.

-1. From _Tracking_, _Pools_, select all the pools needing an order.
-1. Click _Create Order_, and enter the information as for a single order.

-A new order will be create for each pool with the same information.

 ## How are matrix tube barcodes assigned to tubes?
 Barcodes can be assigned on an individual edit page or in bulk.